 Welcome to vibrant and dynamic Shanghai.
 China’s largest city, it sits at the mouth of the Yangtze River on the mainland’s central-eastern coast.
 The Sheraton Shanghai Jiading Hotel is located 20 kilometers northwest of Shanghai’s city center in Juyuan New Town.
 ASE Center Plaza shopping and a karaoke KTV nightclub are just steps away, as is North Jiading Station, located on Metro Line 11.
 Shanghai’s F1 Circuit and Shanghai International Automobile City are 20- and 30-minute drives from the hotel, respectively.
 Additionally, Shanghai Hongqiao International Airport (SHA) is only 30 minutes away, and Shanghai Pudong International Airport (PVG) is a 75-minute drive from the hotel.

 The area’s elegant beauty is evident from Beishuiwan Lake, Huilongtan Park, and Qiuxia Garden to Jiading Library and Poly Grand Theatre.
 For breathtaking views, take a ride to the top of the nearby Oriental Pearl Tower.
-A modern landmark, it is the tallest TV tower in Asia and the third highest in the world.
+A modern landmark, it is the tallest TV tower in Asia and third highest in the world.
 Inspiring panoramas can also be found in the Pudong area on the 100th floor observation deck of the Shanghai World Financial Center (SWFC), one of the world’s tallest buildings.
 Or, enjoy a stroll along The Bund district’s waterfront and marvel at the city’s sprawling skyline, an area that has symbolized the city since the 1920s.

 For an even more antiquated look at the city’s history, visit the Shanghai Museum, home to ancient Chinese art and 120,000 precious relics.
 See Jiading’s Confucian Temple; Guyi Garden, which was built during the Ming Dynasty; and Malu, an important grape-growing area of China.
 Next, experience Xintiandi.
 This storied pedestrian street is lined with renovated old stone gatehouses called shikumen, which today houses shops, restaurants, bars and cafés.
 Another historic yet fashionable area filled with shopping and dining is the French Concession, where European architecture is re-energized with Chinese styling.
 Also popular is the artist area Tianzifang, home to many artistic boutiques, cafés, and the Yishanghai Art Museum.